Exo-MDR-CD2000/note-taker-express-js/README.md

 No need to install anything.
 Click on the Heroku link to test the web app [here](https://salty-woodland-16724-986854b4d809.herokuapp.com/).

 ## Usage
 Type in a title for the note and the content for the note.
-Save the note by clikcking on the floppy disk icon on the top right corner of the screen.
+Save the note by clicking on the floppy disk icon on the top right corner of the screen.
 The notes will then be displayed on the left hand side.

 ## Credits